Ankit-Gupta07/POWER-BI-PROJECT---Service-request-dashboard/README.md

 A dashboard built on POWER BI which monitors the status of service requests &amp; tracks performance metrics - this helps in assessing the overall health of a support area and make relevant decisions for the efficient operations &amp; better services.

 # Service Request Dashboard
 Welcome to the Service Request Dashboard repository!
 This Power BI project aims to provide an overview of incidents, problems, and requests, allowing stakeholders to quickly assess the overall health of a support area.
 Key metrics such as year-over-year trends, request status, and payments by region are included to provide a comprehensive understanding of service requests.
-The dashboard offers insights into service requests handled by an organization.
 It aggregates data from various sources to provide a centralized view of incidents, problems, and requests.
-The dashboard is designed to facilitate decision-making by presenting critical metrics and trends in a visually appealing format.

 ## Features
 - **Line Chart**: Showing the trend of total requests per year.